 Join a mission-driven education nonprofit—a growth fund for great schools—as a member of the school investment team.
 The investment team solicits and reviews applications from schools, school leaders, and school networks (as well as encourages potential schools, networks, and leaders to apply for funding), determines and structures investments, manages relationships with investees, and monitors academic and other outcomes.
-When results lag at a portfolio school or network, the investment team works closely with the school or network to provide support, guidance, and accountability.
-This support comes in many forms.
+When results lag at a portfolio school or network, the investment team works closely with the school or network to provide direct service support, guidance, and accountability.
+This support comes in many forms either directly from the investment team and or through partnerships/vendors.
 Ultimately, our goals are aligned with the schools and networks goals – for the students to achieve at extraordinarily high levels.

-The Manager will manage a portion of the portfolio, work with the team to identify opportunities for investment, and will support school teams as they strive to deliver high quality academic programs through direct service and other methods.
+The Manager will manage a portion of the portfolio, work with the team to identify opportunities for investment, and work closely with school teams to support school teams as they strive to deliver high quality academic programs through direct service and other methods.